Will Medicare Cover My Tummy Tuck (Abdominoplasty) in Queensland?

 Is Abdominoplasty Covered by Private Health Insurance?

-If you get Medicare coverage then you may be eligible for Private Health Insurance coverage too.
-It is important to check your health insurance coverage plan as each plan is unique and different from other funds.
-You will typically need GOLD level cover to be funded for most plastic surgery.
-Hospital costs can be very expensive with this procedure; But health insurance will cover hospital expenses if there is Medicare coverage.
+If you get Medicare coverage, then you may be eligible for Private Health Insurance coverage too.
+It is important to check your health insurance coverage plan, as each plan is unique and different from other health funds.
+You will typically need GOLD level coverage to be funded for most plastic surgery.
+Hospital costs can be very expensive with this procedure, but health insurance may cover hospital expenses if there is Medicare coverage.

-Unfortunately, the post-pregnancy tummy tuck procedure for saggy stretched tummy skin rarely covers by Medicare.
-They believe it is not medically necessary and has few medical consequences.
-If you need a surgical procedure due to muscle separation, there is a chance to apply Abdominoplasty on Medicare.
-But you should know that Abdominoplasty tummy tuck Australia Medicare will cover part of your procedure not all.
+Unfortunately, the post-pregnancy tummy tuck (Abdominoplasty) procedure for excess stretched stomach skin is covered by Medicare in rare cases and on a case-by-case basis.
+Medicare believe it is not medically necessary and has few medical consequences.
+If you need a surgical procedure due to muscle separation, there is a chance you can apply for an Abdominoplasty rebate with Medicare.
+But you should know that Abdominoplasty (tummy tuck) in Australia with Medicare will only cover part of your procedure, not all.

 Medicare provides partial coverage for medically necessary procedures based on the Medicare Benefits Schedule (MBS).
-Medicare will rebate 75% of the fees outlined in the MBS, which are generally lower than the actual procedure costs.
+Medicare will generally rebate 75% of the fees outlined in the MBS, which are generally lower than the actual procedure costs.
 Private Health Insurance can also provide some financial assistance if your operation has a relevant item number.
-If your surgery qualifies for a Medicare item code, your Private Health Insurance could cover private patient hospital expenses, general cover, or a combination of both.
-It’s advisable to check your insurance policy to reduce your out-of-pocket expenses for post pregnancy surgeries, such as abdominoplasty and breast augmentation.
+If your surgery qualifies for a Medicare item code, your Private Health Insurance may cover private patient hospital expenses, general cover, or a combination of both.
+It’s advisable to check your insurance policy to reduce your out-of-pocket expenses for post-pregnancy surgeries, such as abdominoplasty and breast augmentation.

-Can I Combine a Tummy Tuck With Another Procedure?
+Can I Combine a Tummy Tuck (Abdominoplasty) With Another Procedure?

 Yes!
-It perform for the purpose of removing excess skin from your abdominal region.
-It helps abdomen look firmer and sculpted.
-Commonly, liposuction, which is a body sculpting procedure perform at the same time to improve abdominal contours.
+It is performed for the purpose of removing excess skin from your abdominal region.
+It helps the abdomen look firmer and smaller.
+Commonly, liposuction, which is a body smoothing procedure, can be performed at the same time to improve abdominal body contours.

 Book a Consultation

-If you’d like to find out more, book a detailed consultation with Specialist Plastic Surgeon, Dr Mark Doyle.
+If you’d like to find out more, book a detailed consultation with Gold Coast & Brisbane, QLD Specialist Plastic Surgeon, Dr Mark Doyle.

 Further Reading